 What is the current risk for Canadians?

-The Centers for Disease Control and Prevention (CDC) does not see any evidence to date that monkeypox poses a high risk to domestic pets.
+The Centers for Disease Control and Prevention (CDC) does not see any evidence to date that mpox poses a high risk to domestic pets.
 In a past outbreak in the United States in 2003, there was no evidence to suggest the disease was spread from humans to their domestic pets.
-Regardless, the CDC recommends anyone with monkeypox to avoid contact with their pets and make arrangements for someone to care for their pets until they recover.
+Regardless, the CDC recommends anyone with mpox to avoid contact with their pets and make arrangements for someone to care for their pets until they recover.

-Health care providers should ensure patients with suspected cases of monkeypox isolate from other family members and pets and should only leave home to seek medical care.
-The receiving healthcare setting should be notified prior to the patient’s arrival, and patients with suspected, probable, or confirmed monkeypox infection should not use public transportation.
+Health care providers should ensure patients with suspected cases of mpox isolate from other family members and pets and should only leave home to seek medical care.
+The receiving healthcare setting should be notified prior to the patient’s arrival, and patients with suspected, probable, or confirmed mpox infection should not use public transportation.
 Lesions should be covered with long sleeves and pants, and surgical masks should be worn by the patient and all family members in the household.
 Surgical gloves should be worn when in direct contact with lesions and disposed of immediately in accordance with the local health regulations.